kiytang/epicodus/README.md

 ###Task:
 Pick one of your pages that has images on it.
 Create a class for images that should not be shown on small screens.
 Add a media query that hides these images (using display: none) on smaller screen sizes.

-To acomplish this task I created the following class for the image:
+To complete this task I created the following class for the image:

 ```
 <img src="img/cat.gif" alt="A photo of cat with optical glasses" class="small_image">